 Writing isn’t for everyone.
-It’s a fact and its fine, but you do need to be the creator, the thinker, the ideas person and the driving force behind the posts, or they simply won’t happen.
+It’s a fact and it’s fine.
+You can outsource the writing, but you must be the creator, the thinker, the ideas person and the driving force behind the posts, or they simply won’t happen.

-However, if you’re convinced you have neither the time nor the inclination to write content, consider outsourcing it to a copywriter.
-The speed at which a professional Copywriter will write, and the quality of work they will produce, will easily justify the additional cost.
+The speed at which a professional Copywriter writes and the quality of work they produce will easily justify the additional cost.
 It will also help you get up and running more quickly.

-Also, do not, I repeat — do not — outsource Copywriting to online services offering to write posts for $10.
-You will get a page of words but the language, terminology, tone and style will bear no relevance to you or your business.
-Use a local, professional Copywriter that you can engage with and discuss what you need.
-Someone who will be able to learn about you and your business.
+Also, do not, I repeat — do not — outsource copywriting to online services (such as Fiverr) offering to write posts for next to nothing.
+You will get a page of words, but the language, terminology, tone and style will bear no relevance to you or your business.

 Finally, a reminder to not get hung-up believing you have nothing to write about.
 Writing new, fresh, interesting content will re-engage your customers and bring new people to your website, so enjoy it.